 Overview and Scrutiny

 Overview and Scrutiny has the power to look at anything which affects the borough and its local people.
-It is not possible for us to tackle every issue in a single year so the OSC will prioritise topics and allocate them to Select Committees according to what matters most to local people, where scrutiny can add more value and where it can deliver clear outcomes.
+It is not possible for us to tackle every issue in a single year so the Overview and Scrutiny Committee will prioritise topics and allocate them to Select Committees according to what matters most to local people, where scrutiny can add more value and where it can deliver clear outcomes.

 What issues should we look at?